RajeshHiwale/Uchiha-itachi22/README.md

-- 👋 Hi, I’m < <Mr. Rajesh Digamber Hiwale >> also cool me is -> @Uchiha-itachi22.
+- 👋 Hi, I’m Mr. Rajesh Digamber Hiwale, a hottest technology guy.
-- 👀 I’m interested in Statitics and Analytics terms.
+- 👀 I’m interested in AI and Blockchain Technology.
-- 🌱 I’m currently learning Data Science using R & Python.
+- 🌱 I’m certified Blockchain Developer and working professional as an Data Scientist.
-- 💞️ I’m looking to collaborate on "will see"
+- 💞️ I’m looking to collaborate on "will see..."
-- 📫 How to reach me  ping me on << hiwaler0923@gmail.com >>, << +91 8788496252 >>.
+- 📫 Give a bell on hiwaler0923@gmail.com ,  +91 8788496252.

 <!---
 Uchiha-itachi22/Uchiha-itachi22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.